 This course introduces a chemical technology "real world" laboratory experience.
-Topics include distillation, reflux, and extraction; column, TLC, GC, LC, and ion exchange chromatography; and IR, UV, visible, AA, and AE spectroscopy.
-Upon completion, students should be able to demonstrate competence in the laboratory techniques presented.
+Topics include stereochemistry, delocalization, substitution, elimination reactions and basic laboratory methods such as distillation, extraction, and the use of IR and UV-VIS.
+Upon completion, students should be able to demonstrate competence in the laboratory techniques presented as well as predict organic reactions.

-CTC 220 Organic Chemistry II 3 6 0 6 Prerequisites: CTC 120 and CTC 140 Corequisites: None
+CTC 220 Organic Chemistry II 3 6 0 6